PX4/PX4-user_guide/en/assembly/_assembly.md

 # Assembling a Multicopter

-This topic provides basic instructions and links showing how to connect and assemble the core components of a typical multicoper (UAV) running PX4.
+This topic provides basic instructions and links showing how to connect and assemble the core components of a typical multicopter (UAV) running PX4.

 These consist of a flight controller, GPS, external compass, manual controller and/or telemetry radio system, motors and/or other control actuators, payloads, and a power system.